wiicode/cybersecurity-framework/home.md

 1. To align information security practices with realistic needs and best practices.
 1. To disrupt traditional security awareness training offerings.

-## Standard Access:

-Registered users are considered guests with read-only access to pages, comments, and certain content.

-## Premium Access:

-Paid subscriptions offer read and write access.
-This enables companies to integrate our dynamic content with organization-specific documentation.

-Learn more about commercial licensing here.